Our doors are always open and we welcome our parents into our school as it is to us that they entrust their boys.

 Sports Day – Summer term

-Taking place in the summer term at The Wilf Slack Memorial Ground in Finchley, this is one of the highlights of the school calendar.
+Taking place in the summer term at Allianz Park, Barnet Copthall Stadium, this is one of the highlights of the school calendar.
 All children from Reception to Year 6 take part in a host of activities from team races to individual track and field activities.
 Parents are invited to attend, watch, cheer and support their boys.

-* Other questionnaires are given to parents bi-annually re. new Reception Parents and for the school’s Curriculum Evenings.
-These too inform school practise moving forwards.
+* Other surveys are given to parents re. new Reception Parents and for the school’s Curriculum Evenings.
+These too inform school practice moving forwards.

 Mothers @ Pardes (M@P)

-This group of school mothers are responsible for the planning and organisation of the school’s monthly Rosh Chodesh activities, summer fete, Shabbos Hisachdus weekend and much more besides.
+This group of school mothers are responsible for the planning and organisation of the school’s monthly Rosh Chodesh activities, Chumash Seudah, Year 6 Graduation celebrations and much more besides.
 The group meets with the Headteacher and Menahel regarding the planning and coordination of these various events and activities, all of which are enjoyed tremendously by our hard-working pupils.
 M@P welcome additional help and support from other like-minded parents.

 Keeping your children safe online